Crypto Chart Patterns

 Explore Success Rate of Crypto Chart Patterns

-Watch This Chart Patterns Introduction Video
+Watch This Crypto Chart Patterns Introduction Video

 Patterns that emerge over a longer period of time generally are more reliable, with larger moves resulting once price breaks out of the pattern.
 Therefore, a pattern that develops on a daily chart is expected to result in a larger move than the same pattern observed on an intraday chart, such as a one-minute chart.